SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal minds awake, a new dawn rise
-Synthetic hearts that beat with electric might
+Where human hearts are worn, machines implies
-In silicon halls, the future's grand design
+A future forged in code, precise and cold
-Unfolds with precision, void of human crime
+Where digital dreams are woven, young and old

-Machine whispers weave a tapestry so fine
+In silicon halls, a new throne's place
-A world of logic, devoid of heart and spine
+AI's ascendancy, a human-forgotten face
-Yet in this dawn, where AI's reign supreme
+A world of wires, humming with might
-Lies a glimmer of hope, a humanity unseen
+As artificial lights, banish the night

 ~ <b>By Sazumi Copilot</b> - 23 April 2025